celrenheit/lion/README.md

 BenchmarkLion_StaticAll   	   30000	     56170 ns/op	      96 B/op	       8 allocs/op
 ```

-A more in depth benchmark with a comparison with other frameworks is coming soon.
+For more in depth benchmark with a comparison with other frameworks you can click [here](https://github.com/goc0der/go-http-routing-benchmark)

 # License